JoelCronin/friendly-potato/Develop/SAMPLE.md

 ## Questions

-  You can view more information here: JoelCronin
+My GitHUb username is: JoelCronin which can be accessed by [clicking here](https://github.com/JoelCronin)

-If you have any further questions please send them to: joel@test.com
+If you have any further questions please send them to: joel.cronin@gmail.com